ShanaScogin/modeLLtest/.github/ISSUE_TEMPLATE/general-issue.md

 ---
 name: General issue
-about: Describe this issue template's purpose here.
+about: Let us know what other issue you have
 title: ''
 labels: ''
 assignees: ''